Eagle's Nest (Phoenix, Maryland): Modern day

 The three-part house consists of a tall, 2 1/2-story 5-bay Georgian portion and two long 1 1/2-story portions.
 The newest portion, the garage wing, incorporates timbers salvaged from the old slave quarters before the flooding of the valley in order to create Loch Raven Reservoir.
 The house features a profusion of original detail including the fine main entrance, the interior woodwork, the original arcade, period outbuildings including the smokehouse, icehouse, springhouse, and root cellar.
 Foundation ruins of the barn, tenant farmer's house, and tollbooth still stand, though now on neighboring properties.

 Neighborhoods

-The late-20th-century neighborhoods built on the eastern portion of the original property, including Golden Eagle, Eagle's View, Stone Eagle, and Towson Golf & Country Club (formerly Eagle's Nest Golf and Country Club) derive their names from the name of the original tract.
+The late-20th-century neighborhoods built on the eastern portion of the original property, including Golden Eagle, Eagle's View, Stone Eagle, and Eagle’s Nest Country Club (formerly Towson Golf & Country Club) derive their names from the name of the original tract.

 It was listed on the National Register of Historic Places in 1974, and is listed on the Maryland and Baltimore County historical registers.